-Enable QOS: This option is disabled by default.
-Enable this option for better performance and experience with online games and other interactive applications, such as VolP.
+Enable This option is disabled by default.
+Enable this option for better StreamEngine: performance and experience with online games and other interactive applications, such as VoIP.

-Dynamic This option should be enabled when you have a Fragmentation: slow Internet uplink.
+Dynamic This option should be enabled when you have a slow Internet Fragmentation: uplink.
 It helps to reduce the impact that large low priority network packets can have on more urgent ones.

-Automatic Uplink This option is enabled by default when the QoS Speed: Engine option is enabled.
+Automatic Uplink This option is enabled by default when the QoS Engine option Speed: is enabled.
 This option will allow your router to automatically determine the uplink speed of your Internet connection.